 - condoms (yep)

-- toiletries and a way to cart them back and forth to communal bathrooms
+- a shower caddy or shower tote to cart them back and forth to communal bathrooms

 - a collection of batteries and chargers